 We are registering the issuance by us of 12,082,923 shares of Class A Common Stock, including 11,500,000 shares of Class A Common Stock that are issuable upon the exercise of 11,500,000 Public Warrants by the holders thereof, and up to 582,923 shares of Class A Common Stock that are issuable upon the conversion of the Senior Convertible Notes.
-We are also registering the resale by the Selling Securityholders or their permitted transferees from time to time of up to 18,654,524 shares of Class A Common Stock (including up to 828,533 shares of Class A Common Stock that may be issued upon exercise of the GEM Warrant, up to 2,000,000 shares of Class A Common Stock that may be issued upon conversion of the GEM Convertible Debenture, up to 2,370,953 shares of Class A Common Stock that may be issued upon conversion of the Notes and up to 1,113,927 shares of the Cantor Fee Shares).
+We are also registering the resale by the Selling Securityholders or their permitted transferees from time to time of up to 24,274,995 shares of Class A Common Stock (including up to 828,533 shares of Class A Common Stock that may be issued upon conversion of the GEM Promissory Note pursuant to the GEM Settlement Agreement, up to 582,923 shares of Class A Common Stock that may be issued upon conversion of the Senior Convertible Notes, up to 5,726,282 shares of Class A Common Stock that may be issued pursuant to Advances under the SEPA, and 600,000 shares of Class A Common Stock that may become issuable as Additional Roth Shares pursuant to the Roth Addendum).